KelpGF/Go-Internals/04-Go-Memory-Management/README.md

 - **non-generational**: Consider all objects in the heap as the same generation, without distinguishing between young and old objects.
 - **concurrent**: Run concurrently with the application, so it does not stop the execution of the program.
 - **tricolor**: Uses a tricolor algorithm to determine which objects are reachable and which are not.

+### Reachable Objects

+The garbage collector considers an object as reachable if it is possible to access it from the root of the program.

+- **Roots:** Roots are entry points to access the reachable objects.
+Includes global variables, stack variables, and CPU registers.
+- **Referenced Objects:** Objects that are accessible from the roots.
+The garbage collector marks these objects as reachable.
+  - Example: If a global variable references an object A, and the object A references an object B, the objects A and B are considered reachable.
+  - If a object C that is not referenced by any root, it is considered unreachable.

+Then, the garbage collector marks the objects that are reachable and frees the memory of the objects that are not reachable.

+### How GO Garbage Collector Works

+1. SWT (Stop The World): The garbage collector stops the execution of the program.
+    1. Mark Setup: The garbage collector prepares the marking phase.
+Raises the Write Barrier.
+    2. Write Barrier: The Write Barrier is a mechanism that is used to intercept the writes in the heap.
+It is used to mark the objects that are being modified.
+2. Marking Work: The garbage collector starts marking the reachable objects.
+    1. Uses 25% of the CPU to mark the objects.
+    2. Mark Assist: If the marking phase takes too long, the garbage collector asks the goroutines to help with the marking.
+    3. In this phase, the program is already running again.
+The marking occurs concurrently with the program.
+3. Mark Termination: The garbage collector finishes the marking phase.
+    1. SWT again, because new objects can be created during the marking phase.
+    2. Finalize the marking phase.
+    3. Turn off the Write Barrier.
+4. Sweeping: The garbage collector frees the memory of the objects that are not reachable.

+#### Marking Phase

+On this step, the garbage collector marks the objects that are reachable with a tricolor algorithm.
+The algorithm uses three colors to determine the state of the objects:

+- **White**: Objects that are not marked yet.
+- **Grey**: Objects that are marked but not scanned yet.
+- **Black**: Objects that are marked and scanned.

+1. Mark each root as grey.
+2. For each grey object, mark it as black and mark its references as grey.
+3. Repeat the process until there are no more grey objects.

+#### GOGC Environment Variable

+The GOGC environment variable is used to set the size of heap that triggers the garbage collector.
+The default value is 100, which means that the garbage collector is triggered when the heap size reaches 100%.

+Example: If we not set the GOGC environment variable and the heap size on the last garbage collection was 4mb, the garbage collector will be triggered when the heap size reaches 8mb (4mb+100%).

+If we set the GOGC environment variable less than 100, the garbage collector will be triggered more frequently.

+- Less memory usage.
+- More CPU usage (each collection uses 25% of the CPU).
+- More STW (Stop The World).

+If we set the GOGC environment variable greater than 100, the garbage collector will be triggered less frequently.

+- More memory usage.
+- Less CPU usage.
+- Less STW.